Chiru/ChiruAddons/WebSocketModule/README.txt

 ### SETUP ###

-Dependencies: Boost 1.46.1, WebSocketpp
+Dependencies: Boost 1.46.1, WebSocketpp, jsoncpp

 1. Install Boost 1.46.1

 2. Build WebSocketpp library as a shared library
-2.1 Make sure that the paths for boost etc. are correct in the WSpp Makefile.
+2.1.
+Make sure that the paths for boost etc. are correct in the WSpp Makefile.
-2.2 make SHARED=1
+2.2. make SHARED=1
-2.3 sudo make SHARED=1 install
+2.3. sudo make SHARED=1 install

 3. Install jsoncpp library (if not yet installed automatically by build-ubuntu-deps.bash) sudo apt-get install libjsoncpp-dev

 4. At $ChiruNaaliRoot$/cmake/ConfigurePackages.cmake, change line:

 "find_package(Boost 1.39.0 COMPONENTS thread regex)" to